45deg/machine-translated-sites/README.md

 ## Scope of curations

 The target websites are ones that **unofficially** retrieve and translate contents from other websites (e.g. StackOverflow, Quora) **with/without** the sources.
-Note that they do not include officially machine-translated documents (MSDN, Matlab Documents, etc.)
+Note that they do not include officially machine-translated documents (MSDN, MATLAB documents, etc.)

 Currently, websites translated into Japanese are mainly collected.